flancia-coop/doc.anagora.org/fellowship-of-the-link.md

   - how does this interact with the global [[knowledge commons]]?
       - [[annotations]] -> the knowledge is in the annotation you take
       - but the annotation is layered on preexisting on knowledge
+      - it's about protocols and things but also about seeding [[communities]]
   - [[hypothesis]] cares about the user having access to the underlying knowledge
       - regardless of whether it's because it's free or they happen to have (exclusive?) access
       - this knowledge could be resolved in a federated network